 As I write the title I am aware of the ways both “lists” and “canon” (or at any rate “cannon”) have military connections.
 There is also a certain sense of struggle or battle when meeting the kind of lists that come my way.
 I am referring to the “Hundred Books to Read Before You Die” (HBTRBYD) variety.
 Here is one, the Fifteen Best Children’s Books of All Time.
 Yes, Of All Time.

 Little White Horses, Hobbits, Boys in Dresses and Velveteen Rabbits are all in place, along with Pippi Longstocking and the Philosopher’s Stone (I may be wrong about this one).
+I looked in vain for Michael Rosen hunting bears.
 I really like Francis Spufford’s The Boy that Books Built, although I wasn’t at all sure why that was there.
 Perhaps the writer’s lists got muddled, and that was the reference tome.
 I would have preferred the new Oxford Companion to Children’s Literature as a guide, but maybe I am misreading the Spufford and it really is “for children” rather than “about childhood” (for a lengthy argument on targets and destinations for older young readers, I’m sure the eloquent and energetic Patrick Ness will give anyone a run for their money, but my mind changed on this – or at least any certainty I had blown up – when I read The Case of Peter Pan, or, The Impossibility of Children’s Fiction).
 It’s interesting to note how age-skewed these are, although there is some material published in this millennium.
 I rather suspect there has been a quota system applied, about date of publication, translated or not, maybe even something about “target gender” or some other such idea.

 The Bestness has to apply in all sorts of areas.